-V. Overall Conclusions
+Overall Conclusions

 The Commission, having carefully reviewed the First Stipulation, the Second Stipulation, and all of the evidence of record, finds and concludes that the First Stipulation and Second Stipulation are the product of the give-and-take settlement negotiations between CWSNC and the Public Staff; that they constitute material evidence; that they are entitled to be given appropriate weight in this proceeding, along with all other evidence in the record; and that they are fully supported by competent evidence in the record.
-Further, the Commission recognizes that CLCA stated in its October 24, 2017 filing that it does not object to the Stipulation between the Public Staff and CWSNC.
+Accordingly, based on the foregoing findings of fact and the entire record in this proceeding, the Commission concludes that the stipulated rates, the stipulated capital structure and rate of return percentages, and all of the other provisions of the First Stipulation and

-Accordingly, based on the foregoing findings of fact and the entire record in this proceeding, the Commission concludes that the stipulated rates, the stipulated capital structure and rate of return percentages, and all of the other provisions of the First and Second Stipulations, which are incorporated herein by reference, are just and reasonable and should be approved.
+Second Stipulation, which are incorporated herein by reference, are just and reasonable and should be approved.